bitwarden/help/_articles/two-step-login/setup-two-step-login-fido.md

    {% image two-step/u2f/fido2.png %}

+{% callout success %}
+Check the **Remember Me** box to remember your device for 30 days.
+Remembering your device will mean you won't be required to complete your Two-step Login step.
+{% endcallout %}

 You will not be required to complete your secondary Two-step Login setup to **Unlock** your Vault once logged in.
 For help configuring Log Out vs. Lock behavior, see [Vault Timeout Options]({% link _articles/account/vault-timeout.md %}).